 Mr. Blavin has substantial experience in high-technology intellectual property disputes, including claims brought under the Copyright and Digital Millennium Copyright Acts, the Lanham Act and state trademark statutes and trade secret laws.
 Mr. Blavin also has significant experience in Internet and privacy-related litigation involving the Electronic Communications Privacy Act, Section 230 of the Communications Decency Act, the Children’s Online Privacy Protection Act and the Computer Fraud and Abuse Act.
 Additionally, he has litigated federal antitrust actions, consumer class actions in the wireless and telecommunications areas and constitutional matters.

 Mr. Blavin has been named a Top Cyber Lawyer by the Daily Journal in 2019, a top attorney under 40 in the field of technology law by Law360 and was chosen for the National Law Journal's inaugural list of "50 Intellectual Property Trailblazers & Pioneers."
-He also has been selected as a 2012 and 2013 Rising Star by Super Lawyers magazine.
+He also has been selected as a 2012-2014 Rising Star by Super Lawyers magazine.
 Mr. Blavin served as co-chair of the 2015 Legal Frontiers in Digital Media Conference, sponsored by the Media Law Resource Center and The Berkeley Center for Law & Technology.
 He also has served as chair of the San Francisco Barristers Intellectual Property and Internet Law Section, and is on the board of the San Francisco Intellectual Property Law Association.
-He is a member of the San Francisco Bay Area Intellectual Property American Inn of Court and the Ninth Judicial Circuit Historical Society, and is a panel attorney for California Lawyers for the Arts.
+Mr. Blavin is a member of the San Francisco Bay Area Intellectual Property American Inn of Court and the Ninth Judicial Circuit Historical Society, and is a panel attorney for California Lawyers for the Arts.